Team-EdgeEffect/model-js/README_EN.md

 -   You can test this and that in the examples folder in the project
 -   node, react example provided

-# Features to be added
+# Regarding features to be added or suggestions for issues...

--   Um...
-Any ideas are welcome!
+-   All ideas are welcome!